Women Travel News. Why?

 The official unit of currency in Russia is the Ruble (denoted by the sign ₽).
 Our hotel in Saint Petersburg has an ATM on site, and ATMs are widely available throughout the city.
 You need to have a four-digit PIN, and you should check with your bank to make sure that your card will be accepted.
 Visa and MasterCard are the most commonly accepted credit cards, and most high-end shops and restaurants will take them - however, many smaller shops only accept cash, so it's advisable to have some on hand.

 All tipping for restaurants', guides' and drivers' is included as part of the tour cost.
 Tipping is common in Russia, but usually at a lower rate than in the US.
 For good service at restaurants, 10% gratuity is considered generous; taxi fares are metered and the final amount is usually rounded up, so there's no need to tip.
-Hotel porters will expect a tip of around 30 to 90 Rubles (between 1 and 3 American dollars) for each bag, and the standard tip for housekeeping is between 60 and 120 Rubles per day.
+The standard tip for housekeeping is between 60 and 120 Rubles per day.

 Russia imposes a tax on goods and services known as a value-added tax (VAT).
 The standard VAT rate is 18%, and tourists can receive a refund for qualifying purchases of at least 10,000 Rubles (over $170 USD), including taxes, and receive a receipt for the purchased goods.
 Stores that display a tax-free sticker will issue you a Tax-Free Shopping Check at the time of purchase.
 When leaving the country, have your check stamped by the Russian Customs Service as your proof of legal export.
 You can then get a cash refund at one of the Tax-Free Shopping Service offices in the airport.
 Otherwise, you must send the checks to a Tax-Free Shopping Service.